Host Institution: University of Edinburgh

 The interfacial bonding between the metal sheets and fiberglass plies is significantly affected by their surface roughness and surface energy characteristics.
 Therefore, surface treatment of the metal, prior to bonding with the composite layer, is a critical step in the bonding process which controls the mechanical performance of the FMLs.

-This project involves three major steps:
+This project involved three major steps:

 In the second step, novel thermoplastic composite (fibre)-metal laminates (FML) were successfully manufactured with infusible thermoplastic liquid resin using Vacuum Assisted Resin Infusion technique.
 Few micron thickness of an organic coating was applied at the interface of the surface treated metal and the composite layer to promote bonding through in-situ polymerisation with the matrix resin.